Recent Webinar: Building an Adaptive Cyber Resilient Cloud

 There are several reasons for the mismatch between EDR and Windows legacy servers.

 On a more fundamental level, legacy systems are not an environment that EDRs are optimized for.
-Although you can install EDR agents on legacy servers, EDRs to be effective rely on software architecture that did not exist when the legacy servers OS themselves were launched.
-This severely impacts effectiveness of NGAV/EDR solutions.
+Although you can install EDR agents on legacy servers, the techniques the EDR systems rely on for detection are optimized or designed for the current OS in use.
+Therefore the effectiveness of EDRs on legacy OS is curtailed, giving adversaries easier methods to evade EDRs and create points of persistence.

 Older legacy systems (i.e., anything running Windows 7 and 2008 R2) will only have a limited version of the Event Tracing for Windows (ETW).
 This means that an installed EDR won't be able to get as much real-time information as it would on a modern system.
 The result is less visibility and a lower detection rate for advanced thetas.